 Figure the break-even point

-Unfortunately, those calculations are often confusing to most homeowners, which is why it’s important to choose the right lender.
+Unfortunately, those calculations are often confusing to homeowners, which is why it’s important to weigh your options carefully or get some expert advice.